contentstack/marketplace-ecomm-boilerplate-app/README.md

 * `.env` files are required in both ui.
 Rename `.env.example` files to `.env` and add value for `REACT_APP_NAME`,  `REACT_APP_UI_URL` `REACT_APP_API_URL`.
 * The value of `REACT_APP_UI_URL` is the URL of your app (the url for ui will be http://localhost:4000 and the url for api will be http://localhost:8000).

+## Provider

+`<MarketplaceAppProvider>`:  This initialize the contentstack SDK make the SDK instance available via hooks to avoid props drilling.
+`<AppConfigurationExtensionProvider>`: This initialize the configuration screen.
+`<ProductCustomFieldExtensionProvider>`: This provider is responsible for Product Custom Field.
+`<CategoryCustomFieldExtensionProvider>>`: This provider is responsible for Category Custom Field.
+`<EntrySidebarExtensionProvider>`: This provider is responsible for Entry Sidebarwidget.
+`<SelectorExtensionProvider>`: This provider is responsible for Selector Page.

+## Hooks

+- useAppConfig: Getter and setter hook for App config.
+- useAppLocation: Returns the location name (eg: CustomField) and the location instance from the SDK.
+- useAppSdk: Returns the appSdk instance after initialization.
+- useCategoryCustomField: Getter and setter hook for category custom field data.
+- useCustomField: Getter and setter hook for custom field data.
+- useFrame: Returns the Iframe instance for the location.
+- useInstallationData: Getter & Setter for installation data.
+- useProductCustomField: Getter and setter hook for product custom field data.
+- useSdkDataByPath: This is a generic hook which can return the value at the given path;

+## Routes

+Each route represents one location.
+It is recommended to lazy load the route components to reduce the bundle size.

+#### Adding new route

+- Create a new Route component inside route.
+Use default export
+  - Inside `App.tsx`, lazy load the route component.
+    - eg: `const AppConfigurationExtension = React.lazy(() => import("../ConfigScreen/index"))`
+  - Add the route wrapped inside `Suspense`.
+    - Eg: ``` <Route path="/config" element={<Suspense><AppConfigurationExtensionProvider><AppConfigurationExtension /></AppConfigurationExtensionProvider></Suspense>} />```

+## Styling

+- This setup uses basic CSS for styling

 ## Creating an app in Developer Hub/Marketplace

 * Go to developer hub at https://app.contentstack.com/#!/developerhub